What is a Job Description?

 1. It gives a clear picture to the candidates about what their duties and responsibilities are for that particular job.

-2. A Job Description provides a consistent understanding across various departments of job position roles and how they help the organization to bloom.
+2. A Job profile provides a consistent understanding across various departments of job position roles and how they help the organization to bloom.

 3. It helps employees to create specific goals and missions for job advancement.